 Sometimes doctors like to 'wait and see' when a child isn't meeting their developmental milestones.
 This isn't a good strategy.
 Consulting with a clinician in the area of the delay allows parents to begin supporting their child right away, regardless of the cause of the delay.

 From 2 months to 18 months: An excellent website is to begin following your child's developmental milestones beginning at 2 months of age is https://babynavigator.com/scgc/ Autism Navigator is out of Florida State University.
-They are leading experts in early intervention.
+They are leading experts in early identification.

 From the Ministry of Children, community and social services: